noiseprotocol/noise_spec/noise.md

 within the scope of possible reuse for any long-term static key or pre-shared key.

-A Noise protocol or branch name should consist of seven underscore-separated fields that identify the DH functions, the cipherset, the handshake pattern, handling of application messages, conventions, and a unique name for the application protocol.
+A Noise protocol or branch name should consist of six underscore-separated fields that identify the DH functions, the cipherset, the handshake pattern, handling of application messages, and a unique name for the application protocol.
 Examples:

- `"Noise_Curve25519_AES-GCM_OneWayX_OneWayStream_Conventional_SpecExample1"`
+ `"Noise_Curve25519_AESGCM_OneWayX_OneWayStream_SpecExample1"`

- `"Noise_Curve448_ChaChaPoly_InteractiveXX_TwoStreamsStepping_Conventional_SpecExample2"`
+ `"Noise_Curve448_ChaChaPoly_InteractiveXX_TwoStreamsStepping_SpecExample2"`

 8. Conventions
 ===============